-When the first M1 chips for Macs were released by Apple Silicon in 2020 they were industry-shaking.
-With lightning-fast performance and efficiency that had been unseen until now, they more than lived up to their media hype.
+When the first M1 chips for Mac were released by Apple in 2020, they were industry-shaking.
+With lightning-fast performance and efficiency, that had never been seen before, they more than lived up to the media hype.

 Naturally, though, this meant a lot of change.
 Macs had always used Intel-based chips until the launch of the M1 technology.
 While the advanced tech used in these game-changing chips is a big step forward and delivers great speeds, change necessitates some work.
 Most of the essential software that most businesses used was designed to run on Intel chips.